marcoscaceres/proximitysensor/README.md

 This is a reference implementation of the W3C's [Proximity Events](http://dvcs.w3.org/hg/dap/raw-file/tip/proximity/Overview.html) specification.
 It can also be used as a polyfill.

+## Warning
+** This is an unsupported component with an indefinite lifetime.
+This should be used for evaluation purposes only and should not be used for production level applications.**

 # Using for testing

 Just do this and you are good to go: